NathalyQuiva/guess_number/README.md

 You can simply open the HTML file in your preferred web browser to start playing the game.

-## File Structure

-- `index.html`: Contains the game HTML structure and elements.
-- `style.css`: CSS file for basic styling of the game elements.
-- `script.js`: JavaScript file handling the game logic.

 ## Contribution

 Feel free to contribute to this project by adding new features, improving the code, or fixing any issues.
 Fork this repository, make your changes, and submit a pull request.